livghit/livghit/README.md

 <img src="https://raw.githubusercontent.com/trinib/trinib/82213791fa9ff58d3ca768ddd6de2489ec23ffca/images/footer.svg" width="100%">

-# Hello everyone 🐙 👋

 <img src="dancing-gopher.gif" >
 <p>
   (GO ITS THE WAY)
 </p>

-Hey there!
-I'm @livghit, I am a student and a passionate programmer on a continuous journey of growth and improvement.
-I love all things tech-related and have a strong desire to excel in the world of programming.
-Through dedication and a growth mindset, I aim to push the boundaries of what I can achieve as a programmer.
-I understand that the path may be hard at times, but I firmly believe that the effort and dedication are always worth it.
-So let`s start building !

-<p>See my personal page at <a href="https://livghit.github.io/" target="blank">livghit.github.io</a> (Its a work in progress build with astro)</p>

 # 🔭I’m currently able to code / have work-experience with
 [![Laravel](https://img.shields.io/badge/-Laravel-FF2D20?style=flat-square&logo=laravel&logoColor=white)](https://laravel.com/)